Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Robust Design of Predictive Algorithms

-The regret of the plug-in decision rule is $R(\hat{d}) = \underline{U}(d^*) - \underline{U}(\hat{d})$, which compares the worst-case expected welfare of the max-min optimal decision rule against what is attained by the plug-in decision rule.
-Our next result bounds the regret of the plug-in decision rule.
+The regret of the plug-in decision rule is $R(\hat{d}) = \underline{U}(d^*) - \underline{U}(\widehat{d})$, which measures the welfare loss from using estimated rather than true conditional probabilities.
+Our next result bounds squared regret by the integrated MSE of the oracle estimators plus the smoothed, doubly-robust remainder term.

 \begin{proposition} Under the same conditions as Proposition \ref{prop: oracle result for learning, outcome regression bounds},

 \end{proposition}